eje74/BADChIMP-cpp/doc/documentation.md

 ```python
 # -- END user input
 ```
 there should be no more need for user input.
+The rest of the script is described in the [appendix](#mpigrid)

 #### Files generated